knight666/utf8rewind/README.md

 ## Introduction ##

-`utf8rewind` is a cross-platform and open source C library designed to extend the default string handling functions and add support for UTF-8 encoded text.
+`utf8rewind` is a system library written in C designed to extend the default string handling functions with support for UTF-8 encoded text.

 ## Example ##